shashikumarraja/OnePlusTwo/README.md

 # OnePlusTwo
-This script hacks the invite system of one plus two to push your rank forward in the waiting queue
+This script hacks the invite system of one plus two to push your rank forward in the waiting queue.
+It uses Python along with Splinter.